Music

 How do we achieve this?

-Teaching using the Charanga resource allows children to build upon previous learning and supports gradual progression in the various elements of music.
-These include singing, learning to play instruments, performing, improvising, composing, and listening to music from a range of historical and geographical genres.
+Teaching using the Kapow modules allows children to build upon previous learning and supports gradual progression in the various elements of music.
+These include listening, performing, composing and knowledge of music history.

 What does success look like?

 Children with a particular passion or aptitude for music take part in additional music making opportunities.
 They are able to realise their potential as musicians, and further develop their natural passion for learning, sometimes taking ABRSM grade exams as appropriate.
-They take pride in their playing or singing and keenly look forward to opportunities to perform.
-Concerts and performances bring the community together, and provide a ‘buzz’ for everyone involved.
+They take pride in their playing or singing and keenly look forward to termly opportunities to perform.
+Children are inspired by their music making and often input ideas into what future concerts might look like.
+Concerts and performances, inside and outside school, bring the community together and provide a ‘buzz’ for everyone involved.

 Music in the early years